MailTape/MailTape-v1/_posts/2018-01-21-Musique-Chienne.md

 _Inès_: **"**Cotton-candy tasting music.
 A concentrate of sweet sweet innocence, glittery little synth notes, pastel-feeling made-up scenario.
 Cuteness at its finest!**"**

 ## Tainsus - Can't make sense of it all, can you?
-_Inès_: **"**Tainsus is another one of my accidental SoundCloud discoveries.
+_Inès_: **"**Tainsus is one of my accidental SoundCloud discoveries.
 He makes synth-based tunes, and this one is my favorite of his.
 No need for lyrics when you have that title and build-up/release combination.
 So, so comforting when you need to get your head out of something, find peace for a few minutes, or just breathe.**"**

 ## OH MU - TOUT LE MONDE EST CONTENT ET VA À SA MAISON
 _Inès_: **"**Wins first place in "best title" category (it translates to "EVERYBODY IS HAPPY AND IS GOING BACK TO THEIR HOUSE").
 A fun, nice and carefree little sitcomy instrumental track to get on with your day!**"**